ArturTkaczuk/portfolio-site/README.md

 (Like combining TS and Sass would cause a lot of trouble without a dev server on watch mode)
 3. Learned how to split project's code to SCSS modules
 4. Learned how to manage a project with **Kanban board**, **Issues** and **Milestones** in Projects on GitHub
+5. Practiced styling in SCSS
+6. Practiced basic UI design in Figma

 ## Support